 Join LA Pride for a home-run evening at the 6th Annual LGBT Night at Dodger Stadium!

-The Los Angeles Dodgers will play host to the official 2018 LA Pride Weekend kickoff party with the 6th annual LGBTQ Night at Dodger Stadium, honoring some of the biggest LGBTQ names in sports, including Olympian Athlete Gus Kenworthy, Dale Scott – the first openly gay umpire in MLB history – and Will Hackner, Founder of the Varsity Gay League.
+The Los Angeles Dodgers will help kick-off LA Pride Weekend 2018 with the 6th annual LGBT Night at Dodger Stadium.
+In addition to being an LA Pride Week tradition, the LA Dodgers will also honor some of the biggest LGBT names in sports, including U.S. Olympian Gus Kenworthy, Dale Scott – the first openly gay umpire in MLB history – and Will Hackner, Founder of the Varsity Gay League.

-We’re calling on all LA Dodger fans to #JUSTBE at the official 2018 LA Pride Weekend kickoff party, beginning at 5:30 p.m. in the Right Field Plaza Bar and lasting until first pitch at 7:10 p.m.
+We’re calling on LA Dodger fans to #JUSTBE at this “home run” of an event.
+The fun starts at 5:30 pm with the official 2018 LA Pride Weekend kick-off party in the Right Field Plaza Pavillion Bar and lasting until first pitch against the Atlanta Braves at 7:10 pm.

-From there, it’s nine innings of nonstop fun as the Dodgers take on the Atlanta Braves.
-Rock your home team Pride with an exclusive Dodgers three-quarter sleeve commemorative LGBT Shirt, included in the price of your ticket.
+Then, it’s nine innings of nonstop fun for the entire family.
+You’ll even get a chance to sport your home team Pride with an exclusive Dodgers three-quarter sleeve commemorative LGBT Shirt, which included in the price of your ticket.

-Root, root, root for the home team alongside one of the top LGBTQ athletes today, Gus Kenworthy.
+You’ll also get a chance to root, root, root for the home team alongside U.S. Olympic skier, Gus Kenworthy.
 Kenworthy won the silver medal in men’s slopestyle at the 2014 Winter Olympics in Sochi and then again represented the United States in slopestyle at the 2018 Winter Olympics in South Korea, where he qualified for the final and finished in 12th place.
-Kenworthy came out publicly in 2015, and he embraces being a role model and an advocate for LGBTQ rights.
+Kenworthy came out publicly in 2015.
+Since then, he’s embraced being a role model and advocate for LGBTQ rights.

-Then, once the Dodgers have shown the Braves what LA is made of, it’ll be your turn to run the bases!
-Following the game, all fans will be invited on the field for a fireworks show presented by Denny’s, featuring a special music mix by DJ BowieJane.
+Finally, once the Dodgers have shown the Braves what LA is made of, it’ll be your turn to run the bases!
+Following the game, all fans will be invited onto the field for a fireworks show presented by Denny’s, featuring a special music mix by DJ BowieJane.